nvtidm/dvtalk.github.io/_posts/x_myrandoms/linux_env_randoms/2020-10-18-forcing-signals-with-QuestaSim.md

 ## Finding more information
 Read the User Manual released by Questasim for more information and example on how to force signals.
 The manual files usually can be found at the installation directory of each tool.
 Besides, you could also refer the ModelSim PE manual.
-It's a free download tool from Mentor for edutaion purpose and the commands are similar to Questasim.
+It's a free download tool from Mentor for education purpose and the commands are similar to Questasim.